MohammadRaziei/phasma/README.md

 - Include type hints where appropriate
 - Add tests for all functionality

-## License
+## License & Versioning

 Phasma is distributed under the MIT License.
-See the [LICENSE](LICENSE) file for complete license text.
+See the [LICENSE](LICENSE) file for details.

-## Versioning

-Phasma follows Semantic Versioning (SemVer):
+Versioning follows Semantic Versioning (MAJOR.MINOR.PATCH):
-- MAJOR versions for incompatible API changes
+- MAJOR: Breaking changes
-- MINOR versions for functionality added in a backward-compatible manner
+- MINOR: New features (backward-compatible)
-- PATCH versions for backward-compatible bug fixes
+- PATCH: Bug fixes (backward-compatible)

 ## Acknowledgments